NU-MSR/crb-makerspace/docs/equipment/3d-printers.md

 - Keep hands, hair, and clothing away from moving parts.
 Tie back long hair and secure loose sleeves or jewelry.
 - **Use only approved materials.** PLA is the default; other filaments must be approved by staff due to fumes and print settings.
 - Ensure that the first layer prints correctly before leaving.
-- **Do not use metal tools on print surfaces.** They can damage the finish and affect adhesion.
+- **Avoid using metal tools on print surfaces.** They can damage the surface layer and affect adhesion.
 Use the provided plastic tools to remove parts and adhesives as directed.
 - If something seems wrong (unusual noises, smoke/odors, spaghetti print), pause the job and notify staff immediately.
 - Know how to pause/stop.
 Familiarize yourself with the emergency stop/pause on the specific printer before starting.
 - Remove parts, replace print bed, and tidy up when finished.